common-workflow-library/legacy/workflows/sanbi_cwltutorial/README.md

           position: 1

     outputs:
-      outfile:
+      revcomp_dnafile:
         type: File
-        outputSource: complement/outfile
+        outputSource: complement/comp_dnafile

     steps:
       reverse:
         run: reverse.cwl
         in:
-          infile: infile
+          dnafile: infile
-        out: [outfile]
+        out: [rev_dnafile]
       complement:
         run: complement.cwl
         in:
-          infile: reverse/outfile
+          dnafile: reverse/rev_dnafile
-        out: [outfile]
+        out: [comp_dnafile]

 Note that this is `class: Workflow` instead of `class: CommandLineTool`.
 It has its own `inputs` and `outputs`, just like a command line tool.
 Instead of linking to a command (with `baseCommand`), a workflow has `steps`, which in this case each refer to a CWL command line tool description file.
 In each step the inputs provided and outputs used are mentioned using `in` and `out` respectively.
-The `infile` input from `inputs` is bound to the `infile` parameter of `reverse.cwl`.
-The `outfile` output of this tool is captured and then bound to the `infile` parameter of `complement.cwl`.
-Finally `outfile` from the complement step is bound (using `outputSource`) to the `outfile` output of the workflow as a whole.
+The `infile` input from `inputs` is bound to the `dnafile` parameter of `reverse.cwl`.
+The `rev_dnafile` output of this tool is captured and then bound to the `dnafile` parameter of `complement.cwl`.
+Finally `comp_dnafile` from the complement step is bound (using `outputSource`) to the `revcomp_dnafile` output of the workflow as a whole.

 At this (workflow) level the implementation details of the steps are hidden.
 The workflow has no need to know about the structure of the command line or